DenaJGibbon/behaviouR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Welcome to the github page for the ‘behaviouR’ package
+# Welcome to the GitHub page for the ‘behaviouR’ package

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" style="display: block; margin: auto;" />